All Episodes

 And the permanent campaign to destroy Republicans is moving on to another target or targets.

-You're not gonna like me saying this.
+You're not going to like me saying this.

 You aren't going to understand it.

-But I'm I'm I'm laughing hysterically at all the hysteria this morning, and I am seeing everywhere, everywhere, including at Fox News, the hysteria over the AIG bailouts.
+And I am seeing everywhere, everywhere, including at Fox News, the hysteria over the AIG bailouts.

 Let me tell you something, folks.